steven2K19/fundamental/README.md

 ## Ticker source example
 https://www.ishares.com/us/products/239522/ishares-us-technology-etf

-Holding section show the full list of component
+- Holding section show the full list of component
+- It takes about 10 minutes to create dataframe for 100 stocks.

 ## Usage
 ```